Aba Therapist Resume Example

 I always recommend you focus on what makes you unique-like years of experience or standout patient outcomes.
 Use 3-5 sentences to cover your impact and approach.

 This helps hiring managers see your value right away.
-Make sure you mention any specialties or populations you work with, and keep it direct and relevant.
+Make sure you mention any specialties or populations you work with, and keep it direct and relevant—just like a well-crafted cover letter.

 This is where I show off my hands-on experience as a behavioral therapist.
 I list jobs, internships, or volunteer roles that highlight my therapy skills and real-world impact.